 Marcel de Buenos Aires a lively and artistic bed and breakfast owned by a tango loving Belgian ex-pat.

 L'Adresse Hôtel a chic and airy French owned boutique hotel conveniently close to the San Telmo Market.

 Eretz Cantina Israeli brings authentic Israeli food to Palmero; it’s an explosion of color and flavor

 Fleur de Sel offers an extraordinary tasting menu and a French inspired dining experience

-For a narrative tale of our first trip to Buenos Aires, read the blog below.
+For a narrative tale of our first trip to Buenos Aires please see our blog below.

 Our First Trip to Buenos Aires

 **During our 2015 trip to Argentine Pesos and USD were exchanged on the Blue Market.
 The Blue Market no longer exists.**